liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 The ethical landscape surrounding generative AI is fraught with dilemmas that demand rigorous scrutiny.
 A nuanced understanding of these issues must embrace a Global South perspective, one that pushes against the tide of exploitation and advocates for inclusive, equitable practices.
 The path forward should not only consider technological growth but the social implications accompanying it, ensuring that we do not repeat the historical patterns of systemic inequity.
 As I continue this research, it is imperative to center the voices and experiences of those marginalized within this narrative, fostering a future where technology truly serves the collective good.

-# Article title: Friar Tech: The Vatican's top AI ethics expert who advises Pope Francis, the UN and Silicon Valley
+Article 22:# Article title: Friar Tech: The Vatican's top AI ethics expert who advises Pope Francis, the UN and Silicon Valley

 ### Notes 1: